michaelwright235/nibarchive/README.md

 Decode and encode NIB Archive `.nib` files.

-The `.nib` file is mainly used by Interface Builder component of Xcode to encode `.xib` files.
+`.nib` files are mainly used by Interface Builder component of Xcode to encode `.xib` files.
 Both store information about creating a GUI for macOS and iOS applications.
-The difference is, `.xib` is a human-readable xml used only during development, and a `.nib` is a compiled version of it.
+The difference is, `.xib` is a human-readable xml used only during development, and `.nib` is a compiled version of it.

-There're two versions of `.nib`s.
+There're two variations of `.nib`s.
 The first one is a NIB Archive (used by UIKit on iPhones since iOS 6) whose decoded structure somewhat resembles Cocoa Keyed Archive.
+This library is designed to work with these `.nib`s.
 The second one is actually a Cocoa Keyed Archive (used prior iOS 6). macOS uses both versions.

 The file format has been described in detail in the